aws-samples/aws-hpc-recipes/recipes/pcs/cluster_dns/README.md

 suffix.

 ### reconcile
-The scheduled Lambda pass that lists the zone and deletes A records whose IP is not backed by a running instance tagged for this cluster.
+The scheduled Lambda pass that lists the zone and deletes single-value A records whose IP is not held by a running instance tagged for this cluster.
 It is the cleanup path for terminated nodes and the zone-emptying step on stack delete.
+It only ever deletes: it never creates a record or corrects one's value.

 ### UPSERT
 The Route 53 change action that creates a record or replaces it if it exists.
 It makes node